 In 2011, I moved to the Upper West Side in NYC for a few years.
 There I took my first and only photography class (out in Central Park where we crossed paths with Woody Allen) and I quickly learned that I hated classes and preferred candid moments, unique personalities and composing photos by taking what is given to me versus forcing things.
 As a self-taught photographer, I hate the technical aspects of the camera, have a distaste for overly photoshopped, filtered images that could never be observed naturally and loath the self-absorbed Pinterest-ization and Instagram-ification of photos.

-I am very much a self-taught photographer but the only class I took was in Central Park and it was there that I ran into Woody Allen.
 The only two photographers I have ever followed are – Brandon Stanton (Humans of New York) and the late great Bill Cunningham (New York Times).
 In 2013 I purchased a one way ticket to Europe and couchsurfed my way for 3 months exploring some amazing cities and meeting some incredible people.
 That experience led me to pursue photography as a career.

 After much research, I noticed not only did people lack good, natural photos of themselves but also needed help with selecting the most appropriate dating apps, analyzing photos and body language, writing bios and being comfortable in their own skin.
 My experience capturing candid photos at large scale events (corporate holiday parties, festivals and fundraisers etc.) provided a natural segue to working with people in a more intimate setting.
 Additionally, the ability to provide guidance on wardrobe attire for photoshoots, communicate intimate customer experience of dating apps as well as practical offline advice on places in around San Francisco brings together many of my passions.